beingfluid/IntegrateNow/Chapter2_WhatYouNeedToKnowAboutJSONAndObjects.md

 &nbsp;&nbsp;&nbsp;&nbsp;We have seen examples of JSON.parse() and how it works.
 But we are not done yet, There are still few more things we need to know.

+If you are interested in learning more about JSON and its methods, Mozilla developer documentation is a best place to start with, It has everything you need right [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).

 ---

 ## What's next?